Yoshimi/yoshimi/doc/1stReadMe.txt

 abrolag@users.sourceforge.net

-For the sake of completeness there is some info on ZynAddSubFx from its beginning up to the time of the Yoshimi fork.
+For the sake of completeness in the Historiesdirectory there is some info on ZynAddSubFx from its beginning up to the time of the Yoshimi fork.
+Other information will be placed there from time to time.